 Lithium (Li), found in electric car batteries, is rare and only present in small concentrations of the Earth's crust.
 BMRA is part of the ReLiB project, looking at ways to extract lithium for recycling.
 Fact: http://phys.org

-Tungsten (W) is one of the hardest metals, that can withstand extreme temperatures, it is even used in rocket engine nozzles.
+Tungsten (W) is one of the hardest metals that can withstand extreme temperatures and is even used in rocket engine nozzles.

-Titanium (Ti) is low density, high strength, 45% lighter than steel, and more importantly, recyclable.
-It is highly resistant to corrosion from sea water, for example.
-It is used in many industries including healthcare, for example, joint replacements
+Titanium (Ti) is low density, high strength, and 45% lighter than steel.
+It is highly resistant to corrosion from sea water and used in many industries including healthcare for joint replacements.

 68% of all Nickel (Ni) from consumer products is recycled and begins a new life cycle (fig 2010).
 57% of all mined nickel is still in use and global nickel-related CO emissions are reduced by one third thanks to nickel recycling.
 Fact: @NickelInstitute